dhruvdevu/GenreClassificationDL/index.md

 Timbre is an important feature for music information retrieval and genre classification.
 Timbre describes the perceived sound quality of a musical note, sound or tune -- e.g., a sound played at the same pitch and loudness can sound very different across instruments.
 Timbre is also what allows humans to differentiate between instruments and voices.

-The timbre features at every timestep are usually computed by retrieving the Mel-freqeuncy Cepstral Coefficients (MFCC) [CITE soton.ac.uk] and by taking the twelve most representative components.
+The timbre features at every timestep are usually computed by retrieving the Mel-freqeuncy Cepstral Coefficients (MFCC) [1] and by taking the twelve most representative components.
 In the remainder of the paper we use timber and MFCC interchangably.

 Due to how the timber segments are calculated, the timber feature vector at every timestep does not have a clear interpretation unlike the chroma features.
 Also, the maximum value of a component of the timber feature vector at a timestep generally depends on the song and is not normalized.